Installing 3CX SBC (Session Border Controller) for Raspberry Pi or Debian 8 amd64

 The 3CX SBC is deployed to remote offices where there are more than 2 or 3 IP Phones, to direct only their signaling through the 3CX Tunnel and keep the media streams local which reduces the amount of internet bandwidth that local calls between phones use.
 SBC will bundle all SIP traffic over a single TCP port which simplifies your deployment by reducing firewall configuration.
 In addition 3CX SBC will add stability & security and allow you to easily manage and provision your IP Phones remotely.

-When purchasing a Raspberry Pi, make sure to purchase the Raspberry Pi 2 Model B which is more performant than it’s predecessor (V1) and select the “kit” option which includes a supported SD Card because not all SD cards are compatible.
+When opting for a Raspberry Pi, make sure to purchase the Raspberry Pi 2 or 3 Model B which is more performant than it’s predecessor (V1).

 In this section you are going to need to access the 3CX Management console to get information from there.